seb-navarro/Cocktail_Recipes_with_Nutritional_Values/README.md

 Conversion Factor (CF) = ARG / (NutrionIX Serving Weight in Grams)

 ## Repeated on every nutrition value used:
-(Any NutritionIX Nutrition Value for Specific Ingredient) x CF = Final Nutrition Value for Ounces Initially Displayed.
+(Any NutritionIX Nutrition Value for Specific Ingredient) x CF = Final Nutrition Value for Ounces Amount Initially Displayed in Recipe.